Satyam/mithril-components/components/bsform/readme.md

 <a name="validation"/>
 ###Validation###

 Validation is supported via the `validate` property.
-Each field that requires validation must add a `validate` property to is configuration object.
-The `validate` object has the following properties:
+Each field that requires validation must add `validate` and `valid` properties to is configuration object.
+Validate fields also need to have their `name` property set.
+The `validate` property can be a validation object or an array of validation objects.
+By allowing an array of validations, several individual validation functions can be applied to the same field, each with its own error message.

+Each validation object has the following properties:

 * `fn` {Function} The validation function, it should accept the value to be validated and return *truish* if valid.
 The function will receive the raw value as read from the DOM element, without parsing.
 * `msg` {String} A message to be shown below the input field if the value does not validate.
 If no message is included, the field will be [highlighted](http://getbootstrap.com/css/#forms-control-validation) with the `.has-error` className but no other information will be available to the user.
 * `args` {Any} Extra arguments that the validator function might require besides the value to validate.
 It can be a simple value or an array of values.
-* `valid` {setter/getter} (optional) a property getter/setter that will be set to `true` if the field passes validation.

-If a value is invalid, it won't be stored into its associated property or model via [data binding](#binding).

-Additionally, the developer may configure a form to keep track of the status of the fields by setting the `valid` property in the configuration object of a form to a property setter/getter.
-The property setter/getter will return `true` when all the validators validate their values.
-For this feature to work, the individual fields being validated must have their `name` configurtion property set to unique values within each form.
-Fields with no `name` nor `validate.fn` will be assumed valid.

-Buttons of type `submit` created via `mc.BootstrapForm.button(config)` contained within a form with its `valid` property set, will use that property to disable themselves when there is invalid data.
+The validation status of an individual field or of a form can be tracked via the `valid` property which should reference a property setter/getter.
+Either a global `valid` property is set for the whole form or each field that has validations has to have a `valid` property set.
+The `valid` property at the form level will be true when all the validated fields pass the validation.
+All unvalidated fields are assume valid.

+Buttons with the `autoEnable` configuration property set will be be disabled when validation of any validated field fails or when there has been no change in any field.

 ###Containers###